benlawraus/pyDALAnvilWorks/README.rst

 database schema.
 The `converter <https://github.com/benlawraus/yaml2schema>`_ will read the `anvil.yaml` and generate a `pyDAL <https://py4web.com/_documentation/static/en/chapter-07.html>`_ definition file (`pydal_def.py`) that you can use to run your tests.
 Place `pydal_def.py` into your `tests` directory.

 Also create a `database` directory there to put all your database files.
+And! a `template` directory containing the class definitions of the client form components.
+The class definitions are written during the first run (see ``_anvil_designer``).

-A csv file can be exported from your anvil.works database and imported into your sqlite using  `pyDAL`.
-But really, you should generate dummy data during your tests anyway.
+A csv file can be exported from your anvil.works database and imported into your sqlite using  `pyDal <http://www.web2py.com/books/default/chapter/29/06/the-database-abstraction-layer#Exporting-and-importing-data>`_, but really, you should generate dummy data during your tests anyway.

 Your directory structure on your laptop will then look like this::